 After attending School children receive tutoring in the Children's Home with personal attention.
-4 tutors teach the children in the children's home after attending school.
-Children appearing for SSC Board exam are receiving special coaching in the centre.
+Tutors teach the children in the children's home after attending school.
+Children appearing for SSC & HSC Board exam receive special coaching in the centre.

 Every month tutors conduct internal test and the children receive guidance accordingly.
 Each child is given personal attention and tutors ensure that the children understand the concepts clearly.
 Also children who are weak in studies receive special attention and guidance from the tutors.